hideyukiinada/od/README.md

 3. Create your own dataset for object detection
 4. Download the pre-trained model to use as a base
 5. Train the model with your dataset
-6. Export the model after the training
+6. Convert the model to be used for prediction
 7. Run prediction with the model

 No matter what ML software you use, I believe that these steps are the same or similar.